Brownwood, Texas: Water bodies

 Pecan Bayou is a major tributary of the Colorado River.
 Due to the damming of the area to form Lake Brownwood, the bayou has a shallow depth and little flow downstream from Brownwood.
 During heavy rains, the bayou often floods.
-It runs northwest to southeast and serves as a boundary between the cities of Brownwood and Early.
+It runs northwest to southeast and serves as a boundary between Brownwood and Early.

 Demographics

 2020 census

 As of the 2020 United States census, there were 18,862 people, 7,167 households, and 4,367 families residing in the city.